Retropikzel/foreign-c/README.md

 (**define-c-library** _scheme-name_ _headers_ _object-name_ _options_)

-Takes a scheme-name to bind the library to, list of C headers as strings, Shared-object name and options.
+Takes a scheme-name to bind the library to, list of C headers as strings, shared-object name and options.

 The C header strings should not contain "<" or ">", they are added automatically.